-As detailed in Moderna’s August 11 submission to the to the National Institutes of Health’s Clinical Trials registry, participants in the trial will be split into four different groups, with one group getting mRNA-1644, a second group getting mRNA-1644-v2, and the remaining two groups getting a mix of both versions.
+As detailed in Moderna’s August 11 submission to the National Institutes of Health’s Clinical Trials registry, participants in the trial will be split into four different groups, with one group getting mRNA-1644, a second group getting mRNA-1644-v2, and the remaining two groups getting a mix of both versions.
 Rather than a blind trial, where people don’t know which injection they’re receiving, participants will be informed of what they’re getting.

 The Phase 1 trial is scheduled to take around 10 months.
 Later-stage trials will likely take much longer than Covid-19 trials did; as Covid spread like wildfire in 2019 and 2020, getting hundreds of thousands sick, it was much easier to give people a vaccine and quickly see who became infected and who didn’t.
 HIV is, thankfully, far less prevalent, and you can go a lifetime without ever coming into contact with the virus.

 As you’ve probably heard by now through reading up on the Covid vaccines, mRNA-based versions work a little differently than traditional vaccines, which used a weakened piece of virus to expose our bodies to it.